Gurasa: Origin

-Gurasa find its way to Nigeria after some Arabian travellers settled in Kano state, they make the local bread themselves in the dala local government of Kano state.
-Eventually it became food for the kings and rich ones, before it spreads to other northern part of Nigeria.
+Gurasa found its way to Nigeria after some Arabian travellers settled in Kano state, they made the local bread themselves in the dala local government of Kano state.
+Eventually, it became food for the kings and rich ones, before it spread to other northern parts of Nigeria.
 It became so popular that the local bread is one of the affordable foods of the less privileged.